 Your knee should never be in a position of strain or pain.
-If after lifting your arches you feel discomfort in your knee bring your focus to your hip.
+If after lifting your arches you feel discomfort in your knee, bring your focus to your hip.
 A tight hip joint causes the knee joint to have limited range of motion.
-The Warrior series of poses are excellent for opening up the hips and offering opportunities to practice lifting the arches in both the front and back feet.
+The Warrior series of poses are excellent for opening up the hips, and offer opportunities to practice lifting the arches in both the front and back feet.

-7. Downward facing Dog: lift the arches, be aware of the alignment from ankle to knee to hip joint.
+7. Downward facing Dog – lift the arches, and be aware of the alignment from ankle to knee to hip joint

 9. Forward fold – lift the arch and continue to do so as you rise out of your forward fold and into Tadasana once again.

 The lessons learned on your yoga mat can easily be translated to your relationship with your equine friend.
 Let yourself explore and expand your yoga practice to include how you ride and communicate with your horse.
-The joy and peace you feel on the yoga mat are the same joy and peace you feel in the saddle.
+Think of it as ‘horse yoga,’and infuse the joy and peace you feel on the yoga mat with the joy and peace you feel in the saddle.